SwampDragons/SurpriseFlowers/README.md

 You need to have a gmail account which you've gotten an application password for.
 Also you need to be able to setup a crontab.
 I've only tested this on my mac, so you need one of those or, I imagine, a linux machine.
-I haven't tried running this on Windows.
+I haven't tried running this on Windows -- my understanding is that cron isn't super well supported on WSL yet.

 ## Setup
 You can either use my seutp script or set up yourself.

 ### Setup Script
 from the repo directory, run
 ```